FraunhoferIOSB/swap-it-execution-engine/documentation/source/DispatcherCallbacks.rst

 From these six callback, the execution engine only requires the :ref:`Service Started Callback`, :ref:`Service Finished Callback` and the :ref:`Service Finished Event Callback` to execute processes.
-However, in case that
+The additional callbacks are optional and only need to be considered, in case that it is required by the custom dispatcher.

 .. _Service Started Callback: